-Automation & Robotics I (Prerequisite: Computer Science for Innovators and Makers) -
+Automation & Robotics I (Prerequisite: Computer Science) -

 Students trace the history, development, and influence of automation and robotics as they learn about mechanical systems, energy transfer, machine automation, and computer control systems.
 Students use the VEX robotics platform to design and build robots.